nakednous/proscene3_design/source.md

 ## Proscene3

-<li class="fragment"> Bridge between Dandelion and [Processing3](http://processing.org)
+> Bridge between Dandelion and [Processing3](http://processing.org)

-<li class="fragment"> Seamless thorough integration between the two
+N:

-<li class="fragment"> Takes full advantage of Processing concise API and its advanced-rendering capabilities
+... providing seamless thorough integration between the two, while taking full advantage of Processing main features such as its concise API and advanced-rendering capabilities

 V: